• Skip to primary navigation

 • How to freeze: Wrap in foil and place into a freezer bag.
 You can store it in the freezer for up to 2 months.
 To thaw, place in fridge overnight.

 • Makes an excellent gift.
-Place in a holiday tin or cellophane bag with a ribbon, and give it to your friends and family as a homemade holiday gift.
+Place in a Christmas tin or cellophane bag with a ribbon, and give it to your friends and family as a homemade holiday gift.

 💬 Frequently Asked Questions